User Guide

 • Proper separation of public and private functions

-• Clear identification of internal helper functions
+• Clear identification of internal helper functions and externally-used private functions

 This leads to more maintainable and navigable codebases where developers can quickly locate functions and understand the public API surface.